DFE-Digital/ddt-job-descriptions/README.md

 ### Add a new profession

-Within the `app/views/data` directory, open the nav.json file and add a structure for the profession, for example:
+Within the `app/views/data` directory, open the nav.json file and add a structure for the profession, make sure you use the same family as others so it appears in the same group on the homepage.
+For example:

 ```
 {
     "name": "Content design",
     "slug": "content-design",
+    "family": "User-centered design",
     "description": "Content designers are responsible for creating, updating and reviewing content across digital services.",
     "roles": [
         {